cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 My supervision
 ======
-<p style="text-align:justify;"> I’ve mentored 35 master's and bachelor's students on a wide range of topics that extend beyond my own Ph.D. focus, such as artificial intelligence (AI) and innovation, hype, social entrepreneurship, and sustainability.
+<p style="text-align:justify;"> I’ve mentored 35 master's and bachelor's students on a wide range of topics that extend beyond my own focus, such as artificial intelligence (AI) and innovation, hype, social entrepreneurship, and sustainability.
 Many of these students have engaged in thesis projects in collaboration with both the university and corporate partners, often leading to employment opportunities within the companies involved.
 Several of my students have also earned significant recognition, including a master's student who was named a top three finalist for the ASF Thesis Prize (€1500) in 2024.
 Furthermore, two of my master's students were finalists for the George Molenkamp Sustainability Thesis Award (€1000) in both 2022 and 2023, sponsored by KPMG and the University of Amsterdam.
 For more details on the theses, you can visit <a href="https://cirodonaldesposito.github.io/supervision/">here</a>.</p>

 My background
 ======